mroosmalen/nanosv/README.md

 ### Mapping

 NanoSV has been tested with different long read mappers, including BWA MEM, MINIMAP2, LAST and NGMLR.
+Below you can see how we tipically run these mappers.

 #### BWA MEM
 ```